Pietot/Figonacci/README.md

     Use the following commande if you want to compute the time it takes to calculate a specific Fibonacci number:

     ```bash
-    figonacci.exe compute --algorithm --number
+    figonacci.exe compute --algorithm --index
     ```

     - **algorithm**: Where you specify the algorithm you want to use, you can see them [here](#4---algorithms)
-    - **number** The Fibonacci index you want to calculate, it must be a positive integer
+    - **index** The Fibonacci index you want to calculate, it must be a greater than or equal to zero

     For example: